 RTO means Registered Training Organisation.

-RTOs are training providers registered by the Australian Skills Quality Authority (ASQA) or a state regulator to deliver Vocational Education and Training (VET) services.
+A RTO is a training provider registered by the Australian Skills Quality Authority (ASQA) or a state regulator to deliver Vocational Education and Training (VET) services.
+A RTO commonly provides their courses and qualifications via RPL partners such a QualifyMe.
 VET offers people hands-on experience, real-world skills, and technical knowledge.
-It’s often a faster, more cost-effective route to entering the workforce or changing careers.
+In simpler words, it is a faster, more cost-effective route compared to other education options to entering the workforce or changing careers.

 There are currently around 5000 RTOs in Australia.
 You can find all Australian RTOs listed on training.gov.au with their current registration status and their scope of registration.